8-Step Guide to Developing Internal Communication Standards

 - How corporate will push updates out to the workforce

 Rather than forcing multiple apps on employees, it may be worthwhile to find a company communication app that combines all of these communication functions into one app.

 Decide which methods are appropriate for the message.
 For non-urgent updates that are team-specific, a group message may suffice.
 For an urgent safety alert, a broadcast that instantly alerts employees is a better choice.
 Provide guidelines for which modes to use so that those in charge of pushing out updates can be as effective as possible.

 Who will own the different types of updates?
 Identify the exact employees across HR, corporate communications, and management who will be in charge of getting updates out to the workforce.
-Adding this to your internal communication guidelines prevents information gaps as well duplicate emails regarding the same topic.
+Adding this to your internal communication guidelines prevents information gaps as well as duplicate emails regarding the same topic.

 Lastly, how will corporate gather employee feedback?
 Issuing surveys, holding live Q&A sessions, and having designated group messaging channels for feedback are all options.
 Don’t be afraid to adjust your internal business communication standards to better accommodate employees.
 Regularly check in and make sure employees are getting the information they need and adjust your strategy when necessary.